Schedule a Call

 What does Pinpoint do to monitor its systems?

-• Infrastructure monitoring: Monitoring and alerting for CPU, Memory, Server Load, Disk space etc. These let us know if we’re experiencing issues with our underlying infrastructure.
-We currently use Digital Oceans in-built monitoring for this (https://www.digitalocean.com/products/monitoring).
+• Infrastructure monitoring provides monitoring and alerting for CPU, Memory, Server Load, Disk space etc. These let us know if we’re experiencing issues with our underlying infrastructure.

 How does Pinpoint let customers know of any issues and keep them updated?